 MSSB_index_intra: For a UE supporting FR2-2 power class 1, MSSB_index_intra = 72 samples.
 For a UE supporting FR2-2 power class 2, MSSB_index_intra = 48 samples.
 For a UE supporting FR2 power class 3, MSSB_index_intra = 48 samples.

+When UE supports concurrent measurement GAPs, i.e., supports the following capability or capabilities’ combination:

+concurrentMeasGap-r17, or

+[concurrent gap with Pre-MG capability], or

+[concurrent gap with NCSG capability],

-When UE supports concurrentMeasGap-r17 and is configured with concurrent measurement gaps,
+and UE is configured with concurrent measurement GAPs,

-Kp is the scaling factor for an SSB frequency layer to be measured without measurement gaps.
+Kp is the scaling factor for an SSB frequency layer to be measured without GAP.
 Kp = Ntotal / Navailable, where Navailable and Ntotal are calculated as follows:

-- For a window W of duration max(SMTC period, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE measurement gap and/or per-FR measurement gap within the same FR as the SSB frequency layer, and starting from the beginning of any SMTC occasion:
+- For a window W of duration max(SMTC period, xRP_max), where xRP_max is the maximum xRP across all configured per-UE measurement GAPs and/or per-FR measurement GAPs within the same FR as the SSB frequency layer, and starting from the beginning of any SMTC occasion:

-- Ntotal is the total number of SMTC occasions within the window, including those overlapped with measurement gap occasions within the window, and
+- Ntotal is the total number of SMTC occasions within the window, including those overlapped with GAP occasions within the window, and

-- Navailable is the number of SMTC occasions that are not overlapped with any non-dropped MG occasion within the window W, after accounting for measurement gap collisions by applying the measurement gap collision rule in section 9.1.8.3.
+- Navailable is the number of SMTC occasions that are not overlapped with any non-dropped GAP occasion within the window W, after accounting for GAP collisions by applying the measurement gap collision rule in section 9.1.8.3.

 Kp = 1 when Navailable = 0.

+- xRP = MGRP when configured GAP is activated Pre-MG or MG, and xRP = VIRP when configured GAP is NCSG.

-- Otherwise, when UE is not configured with or UE does not support concurrent measurement gaps:
+- Otherwise, when UE is not configured with or UE does not support concurrent measurement GAPs:

 When intra-frequency SMTC is fully non overlapping with measurement gaps or NCSG, Kp=1